BJP's influence on Bengal masses rising, party has to address organisational issues in some areas

 Apart from these three surveys, the party will collect reports from all the district units on the ground realities.
 All the four reports will be compiled and will reflect while preparing the manifesto, candidates and election issues, he said.

 "Our party conducts such surveys from time to time.
-I can''t divulge further details," BJP state chief Dilip Ghosh said.
+I can't divulge further details," BJP state chief Dilip Ghosh said.

 West Bengal assembly polls: CPI(M), Cong join hands for 2021 election

-With assembly elections just six months away, the infighting in the BJP''s state unit has forced the central leadership to step in time and again to call a truce so that the squabbling doesn''t become the Achilles'' heel for the party in the polls, party sources said.
+With assembly elections just six months away, the infighting in the BJP's state unit has forced the central leadership to step in time and again to call a truce so that the squabbling doesn't become the Achilles' heel for the party in the polls, party sources said.

 The infighting is mainly between the old guards of the state unit who are unwilling to cede their positions to new entrants from other parties, especially the TMC, who are fighting for space in the BJP, a senior party leader said.